Auto Transcript

 The pride of life is looking down on your brother for what they don’t have.

+The sense here is having a haughty or prideful attitude towards others because they have less stuff than you.
 They have less prestige than you on that social ladder.
-And boy, you think about it.
-Satan has a trick for if you are poor and he has a trick for if you are rich.
+And boy, when you think about it, Satan has a trick for if you are poor and he has a trick for if you are rich.

-And this is maybe the most American temptation of all to spend your time and your effort and your energy climbing the corporate ladder, climbing the social ladder, accumulating a healthy bank account.
-All so that you can sit back, relax in style with a selfsatisfied smirk.
+This is materialism again, but from the other side.
+And this is maybe the most American temptation of all: to spend your time and your effort and your energy climbing the corporate ladder, climbing the social ladder, accumulating a healthy bank account.
+All so that you can sit back, relax in style with a self-satisfied smirk.

-Daniel 4:30 he says, “Is this not Babylon the great which I myself has built as a royal residence by the might of my power and for the glory of my majesty?”
+King Nebuchadnezzar is a good example of this.
+In Daniel 4:30 he says, “Is this not Babylon the great which I myself have built as a royal residence by the might of my power and for the glory of my majesty?”

 Satan’s trick is a very subtle one.
 It is to take something that is objectively a good thing.
 Wealth is always a blessing of God.
 And then he turns your focus subtly away from God and onto the blessing so that you now begin to trust it and love it more than you love God.

+And you have turned God’s very blessing to you into a stumbling block.
 You have kicked God off the throne of your heart and you have replaced him with your bank account.

-Money then for you is something to be hoarded, something to be looked at and be satisfied with and spent on yourself instead instead of spending on God’s purposes.
+Money then for you is something to be hoarded, something to be looked at and be satisfied with and spent on yourself instead of spending on God’s purposes.
+You just want to sit on your throne and enjoy the spoils of your riches away from the unwashed masses, trusting in them to keep you safe and secure.

 That is the attitude that God condemns.

+God calls this man a fool in the next verse.
 He won’t even get to enjoy it.
 God is going to take him out that night.

-And the lesson that Jesus wants us to understand is that if your life is aimed at accumulating and hoarding wealth, that is your love.
-Then Jesus is warning to you.
+The lesson that Jesus wants us to understand is this: if your life is aimed at accumulating and hoarding wealth, that is your love.
+Jesus is warning you.
 It’s the same warning that he gives to this rich fool.
 In Luke 12:21, he says, “You are a fool who stores up treasure for himself and is not rich towards God.”

-And Jesus then looks you in the eye and asks you point blank in your finances today, the ones sitting in this room, are you generous towards God or are you only storing up for yourself?
+Even the poorest among us are unimaginably richer than the man in Jesus’s parable.
 He had to store up grain to make sure he didn’t run out.
 We have no such problems.

 Our biggest problem is worrying about whether we should upgrade to the $800 Android phone or the $1,000 iPhone.